Knerten0815/masters-thesis/content/methodology.typ

 - Predicted molecular distances from the ChemSpaceExplorer
 - Ruzicka similarities

-The benchmark generates correlation coefficients and statistical significance tests to determine whether the $in$ SSM-derived metrics provide comparable or complementary information to existing similarity measures.
+The benchmark generates correlation coefficients and statistical significance tests to determine whether the SSM-derived metrics provide comparable or complementary information to existing similarity measures.

 == Implementation <implementation>
 rdkit yadda yadda